jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 ```

-If we test the value of the `query` field against this tokenizer we can see that it produces a lot of
+If we test the value of the `query` field against this tokenizer, we can see that it produces a lot of
 useless tokens:

 ```json
 [ "from_date", "2020", "06", "01T00", "00", "00", "2B02", "00", "to_date", "2020", "06", "10T00", "00", "00", "2B02", "00", "currency", "EUR", "room_type", "9", "room_0", "2a", "fixed_status", "1" ]
 ```

-Although it detected the `from_date` field it fails to tokenize the value of the query
+Although it detected the `from_date` field, it fails to tokenize the value of the query
 parameters as a single token, which makes searching very difficult.

 It is more likely for a user to want to find documents where `currency` is set to `EUR` or